Parallel R#

 • The variables must be serializable.
 Terra’s raster objects are not serializable, see Terra library’s recommendations

-• Avoid moving big size variables from main to parallel process.
-Spatial data analysis often includes significant amounts of data.
+• Avoid moving variables that refer to large objects from the serial main process to a parallel process.
+Spatial data analysis often involves significant amounts of data.
 It is better to read the data inside the parallel function.
-Give as input the file name or compute area coordinates etc.
+Give the file name as input, compute area coordinates, etc.

 Batch job scripts#